kakkad911/Community-Articles/README.md

 ### Writing guidelines

-Use the following general writing guidelines, which are described in detail in [style-guidelines.md](style-guidelines.md):
+Use the following general writing guidelines:

 - Use sentence-style capitalization for titles and headings
 - Use active voice